sensorario/go-design-patterns/antipattern/singleton/README.md

 ## Description

-The Singleton pattern aims to provide same instance of an objefct and guarantee that there are no duplicates.
+The Singleton pattern aims to provide same instance of an object and guarantee that there are no duplicates.
 At the first call the instance is created.
 Following calls return first instance.

 ```go
 firstInstance := GetInstance()